-The knee is also comprised of an additional 2 wedge shaped “rubber” pieces.
+The knee is also comprised of an additional 2 wedge-shaped “rubber” pieces.
 These pieces perform/act like shock absorbers i.e. they absorb shock between the shinbone and thighbone forming the meniscus.
-It is important to note that the meniscus are rubbery and tough which are ideal properties for cushioning the knee joint and keeping it stable.
+It is important to note that the meniscus is rubbery and tough which are ideal properties for cushioning the knee joint and keeping it stable.

 It is important to note that meniscus tear in a number of ways.
 Because of this, tears are usually characterized according to their looks or where they occur.
 Some of the most common types of tears are; parrot-beak, longitudinal, mixed, flap, bucket handle and complex tears.
 The most common types of tears (sports-related tears) occur alongside other knee ligament injuries like; anterior cruciate ligament or ACL tears.

 - Common types of tears (Image from AAOS.org)

 The most sudden meniscus tears occur during sports.
 They can happen when players squat or make knee movements resulting in twisting knees.
 Direct contact i.e. tackles also cause a significant number of meniscus tear cases.

 It is important to note that older people have a higher chance of suffering from meniscus tears because of factors such as cartilage wears and weakness which occurs over time.
 Simple movements such as awkward twists when standing up are enough to cause meniscus tear in older individuals who are more susceptible to cartilage weakness.